Grand-projet-INFO4/frontend-nextjs-mui-twdcss-apollo-leaflet/src/README.md

 For the file naming convention, components' names are written in **PascalCase** and use the `.tsx` extension.

-Components are exported using the **_barrel export pattern_**.
-Only the components that are meant to exposed should be exported.

 ## Hooks

 In a React application, we often need to write our own **_custom hooks_** where we encapsulate a component's business logic into a seperate function for the sake of readability and reusability.